November 2020 Update:

 A PDF version of the report can be found here.

-Prior water level reports from July 2020 and December 2019 are also available.
+Prior water level reports from May 2022, November 2021, August 2021, April 2021, January 2021, July 2020, and December 2019 are also available.